 SMART Goals generate energy, enthusiasm and results.
 A SMART Goal is Small, Measurable, Achievable, Rewarding, and Time sensitive.

 Make sure each goal you set has measure.
 Think of it this way: would an outsider be able to evaluate whether or not you achieved your goal (without having to take your word for it)?
 Apply a numerical value to your goal.
-For a fitness goal, this might mean exercising X times per week, or decreasing your body fat to X%.
-When a goal has measure, you can feel a greater sense of achievement knowing you’ve accomplished it.
+For a fitness goal, this means exercising X times per week, or decreasing your body fat to X%.
+When a goal has measure, you feel a greater sense of achievement knowing you’ve accomplished it.

 Identify any positive side effects, benefits, and rewards for reaching your goal – no matter how small they are!
 Make a list of these benefits as a reminder of what you’re working toward.
 This way, each time you check a goal off your list, you’ll feel a sense of confidence and momentum.

 5.)
-Time sensitive
+Time Sensitive

 Set a date by which you will achieve each of your goals.
 When we set a deadline, our goal becomes a priority, and we gain focus.
 A goal without a definite deadline simply weakens our commitment.

 Take a look at your list of goals and reconfigure them into SMART Goals.
 You’ll be surprised by the motivation and momentum you’ll gain as you knock them off your list one by one!